ucb-substrate/substrate2/docs/docusaurus/docs/schematics/scir.md

 allows you to modify the connections of a SCIR instance that is associated with a primitive to correctly connect to the ports of the primitive in the new schema.

-The `FromSchema` trait is particularly important since it allows for schematics to be made simulator and netlist portable, and potentially even process portable, as we will see later.
+The `FromSchema` trait is particularly important since it allows for schematics to be made simulator and netlist portable.

 ### Libraries

-Once we have a schema, we can start creating a SCIR library by instantiating a [`LibraryBuilder`](https://api.substratelabs.io/scir/struct.LibraryBuilder.html).
-To create a library with the [`StringSchema`](https://api.substratelabs.io/scir/schema/struct.StringSchema.html) schema, whose primitives are arbitrary `ArcStr`s, we write the following:
+Once we have a schema, we can start creating a SCIR library by instantiating a [`LibraryBuilder`].
+To create a library with the [`StringSchema`] schema, whose primitives are arbitrary `ArcStr`s, we write the following:

 <CodeSnippet language="rust" snippet="scir-library-builder">{core}</CodeSnippet>